aws-samples/amazon-bedrock-prompting/README.md

 # Amazon Bedrock Prompting Examples & Tools

-This repo has a set of prompting examples and prompt engineering tools for working with Amazon Bedrock.
+This repo has a set of prompt engineering examples and prompting tools for working with Amazon Bedrock.

-You can explore:
+Content:

 1. Notebooks with prompt examples per industry:
     * [Basic examples for Media & Entertainment](./notebooks/bedrock-prompt-media-entertainment_rodzanto.ipynb)